 PS may refer to any of the following:

 1. Short for power supply and sometimes abbreviated as PSU, which is short for Power Supply Unit.
 A power supply is an internal hardware component that supplies components in a computer with power.
 The power supply converts a 110-115 or 220-230 volt alternating current (AC) into a steady low-voltage direct current (DC) usable by the computer and rated by the number of watts it generates.
-For example, the image to the right is an Antec True 330, a 330 Watt power supply and an example of a computer power supply.
+For example, the image to the right is an Antec True 330, a 330 Watt power supply.

-Caution: Do not open the power supply, it contains capacitors that can hold electricity even if the computer is off and unplugged for a week.
+Caution: Never open the casing of a power supply.
+It contains capacitors capable of holding a strong electrical charge, even if the computer is off and unplugged for a week.

 Tip: You can protect your power supply and your computer from a surge and voltage drops by investing in a UPS.
 If you cannot afford a UPS, you should at the very least have the computer plugged into a surge protector.